-The expansion of PMTCT programmes in the last two decades, and continued high numbers of HIV infected women who become pregnant, have led to an increase in the number of HIV-exposed, uninfected infants, who now represent up to 30% of births in some parts of Southern Africa (11).
-Compared to HIV-unexposed infants, these infants have been suggested to be at increased risk of hospitalization, pneumonia and mortality at 6 and 24 months, when they are breastfed and receiv ART (12).
-Increasing evidence shows immunological differences in HIV-exposed, uninfected infants with changes in Tcell populations, lower CD4 counts and increased T-cell differentiation by 10 weeks of age compared to HIV-unexposed infants (13).
-Whilst these immunological differences may play a part in the increased morbidity which has been observed, factors such as socioeconomic status, maternal health, breastfeeding duration, exposure to ART, and exposure to co-infections are likely to be important.
+The expansion of PMTCT programmes in the last two decades, and continued high numbers of HIV-infected women who become pregnant, have led to an increase in the number of HIV-exposed, uninfected infants, who now represent up to 30% of births in some parts of Southern Africa (11).
+Compared to HIV-unexposed infants, HIV-exposed, uninfected infants are at increased risk of hospitalization, pneumonia and mortality at 6 and 24 months in some settings, although the risk is reduced when they are breastfed and when infected children and their mothers receive ART (12).
+Increasing evidence shows immunological differences in HIV-exposed, uninfected infants, who have changes in T-cell populations, lower CD4 counts and increased T-cell differentiation by 10 weeks of age compared to HIV-unexposed infants (13).
+Whilst these immunological differences may play a part in the increased morbidity which has been observed, factors such as socioeconomic status, maternal health, breastfeeding duration, exposure to ART, and exposure to co-infections are also likely to be important.

-CMV infection may be a contributing factor to the immune activation observed in HIV-exposed, uninfected infants (11,14,15).
-CMV is the commonest congenital infection worldwide, affecting up to 1.2% of live births in developing countries, and HIV-exposed, uninfected infants may be at increased risk of congenital CMV infection (16,17).
-Although in the elderly, CMV infection is thought to lead to immune senescence and a poor response to the influenza vaccine (18), how CMV might affect infant responses to vaccines is still incompletely understood.
+CMV is the most common congenital infection worldwide, affecting up to 1.2% of live births in developing countries.
+Although CMV infection is thought to lead to immune senescence and a poor response to the influenza vaccine in the elderly (14), it is not fully understood how CMV might affect infant responses to vaccines.
+Congenital CMV infection leads to changes in the infant T-cell population as a whole, and is associated with increased morbidity in HIV-infected and HIV-exposed, uninfected infants.
+In HIV-infected infants who are not receiving ART, those with congenital CMV infection have an increased rate of HIV disease progression (15,16).
+HIV-exposed infants may be at higher risk of congenital CMV than HIV-unexposed infants (17,18).
+In HIV-exposed, uninfected infants, CMV infection may contribute to immune activation (11,19,20) and increase the risk of postnatal HIV infection (21,22).

 This review summarizes the evidence for alterations in infant vaccine responses associated with exposure to maternal HIV and CMV infection, and explores possible immunological and other explanations for these findings.